A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Open Problems and Future Directions

 Existing GNN-based recommendation models are almost based on the static graph, as mentioned above, while there is plenty of \textit{dynamics} in recommender systems.
 For example, in the sequential recommendation or session-based recommendation, the users' data is collected in a dynamic manner, naturally.
 In addition, modeling the dynamic user preferences is one of the most critical challenges in these recommendation scenarios.
 In addition, the platform may dynamically involve new users, new products, new features, etc., which poses challenges to static graph neural networks.
-Recently, dynamic graph neural networks~\cite{li2020dynamic,ma2020streaming} have attracted attention, which deploys graph neural networks-based models on dynamically constructed graphs.
-Given the time-evolving property of recommender systems, the dynamic graph neural network-based recommendation model will be a promising research direction, with broad applications in the real world.
+Recently, dynamic graph neural networks~\cite{li2020dynamic,ma2020streaming} have attracted attention, which deploys embedding propagation operations on dynamically-constructed graphs.
+Given the time-evolving property of recommender systems, the dynamic graph neural network-based recommendation model will be a promising research direction with broad applications in the real world.